 This report proposes the introduction of a household garden waste subscription service, which would replace the current non-chargeable collection service from April 2024.
+It sets out the potential risks associated with the proposal (both nationally and locally) and the likely costs that could be incurred by

-This proposal aims to ensure that the garden waste service in Huntingdonshire is self-funding and sustainable in line with the council's carbon reduction targets of net zero by 2040.
+Cambridgeshire County Council as a result of this change, particularly when considered across the waste system approach.
+This proposal aims to ensure that the garden waste service in Huntingdonshire is self-funding and sustainable in line with the Council's carbon reduction targets of net zero by 2040.